DaNitroNinja/tutorials/README.md

 ## Part 6 - Fix The Bugs
-If your game has multiple people with multiple cameras for each player then this part is essential.
+If your game has multiple people with multiple cameras in the scene at once then this part is essential.
 1. Create a c# class called `IsThisMine.cs` and put this simple code in it.
 ```
 using System.Collections;